A2Amir/Traffic_Sign_Classifier/README.md

 # **Traffic Sign Recognition**

-In this project, we will use deep neural networks and convolutional neural networks to classify traffic signs.
+In this project, I will use deep neural networks and convolutional neural networks to classify traffic signs.
 We will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.

 ---